 (a) Public Comments.
 The floor shall be open for public comments at no less than two points during the meeting.
-The first public comments section will be provided immediately following the approval of the meeting agenda.
+The first public comments section will be provided immediately following the approval of the meeting agendaReports and Presentations.
 This public comments period will last a maximum of thirty (30) minutes, and speakers' comments will be limited to three (3) minutes each.

-In addition, the final agenda item of the meeting shall be reserved for comments from the public.
+In addition, the final agenda item of the meeting shall be reserved for comments from the publicpublic comments shall be allowed at the end of the meeting at all Regular Meetings.
 Speakers' comments during this period will be limited to three (3) minutes each.
-Additional public comment periods will be called for by the presiding officer whenever an amendment is made to an item to be voted on at the current meeting.
-This public comment period will occur after any staff input on the proposed amendment and before Council discussion on the amendment.
+Additional public comment periods will may be called for by the presiding officer whenever an amendment is made to an item to be voted on at the current meeting.
+This public comment period will-may occur after any staff input on the proposed amendment and before Council discussion on the amendment.
 Public comment will be limited to fifteen (15) minutes.
 Individual speakers will be limited to three (3) minutes each.
 The presiding officer, at his or her discretion, may also call for additional public comment periods during the meeting.
 These public comment periods will also be limited to fifteen (15) minutes.
 Individual speakers are limited to three (3) minutes each.
 All members of the public wishing to address the City Council shall submit their name and the topic of their comments to the city clerk prior to the start of any meeting held by the City Council; provided, however, that if the applicants of rezoning actions or individuals who wish to oppose a rezoning action have contributed more than \$250 to the campaign of a Council Member, the individual shall file a campaign disclosure form as required by O.C.G.A. § 36-67A-3 at least five (5) calendar days prior to the first hearing by the City Council.
 Individuals will be held to established time limits.
 These limits may be waived by a majority vote of the City Council.

 [Cross-reference: O.C.G.A. § 36-67A-3]